Know the limits of the human body because what you know can save you and what you don’t, could kill you!

 - Very dry mouth, skin, and mucous membranes

-- Little or no urination — any urine that is produced will be darker than normal
+- Little or no urination — any urine produced will be darker than normal

 - Sunken eyes

-- Shriveled and dry skin that lacks elasticity and doesn’t “bounce back” when pinched into a fold
+- Shriveled and dry skin which lacks elasticity and doesn’t “bounce back” when pinched into a fold

 - In infants, sunken fontanels — the soft spots on the top of a baby’s head